JSS component is missing React implementation. See the developer console for more information.

 As your parents advance in age, there may come a time when you decide to bring them into your home.
 And whether or not you have an in-law suite for them, you’ll still want to know how it can impact your homeowners insurance policy.
 When parents make their primary residence your home, the policies you have in place may need to be re-evaluated.
 If you find yourself saying, “My mother-in-law is moving in with us,” and aren’t sure where to turn, we’re here to help you understand how insurance for your home should be adjusted so that your home is well-protected.

-One way to define an in-law suite is to look at it like a fully-qualified apartment.
+One way to define an in-law suite is to look at it like a fully qualified apartment.
 Amenities like a bathroom, a separate entrance, a kitchen and bedroom all help classify in-law quarters.
 For all practical purposes, the in-law quarters can be considered an apartment.
 And that means the people living in the in-law’s suite are essentially tenants when it comes to getting the right insurance.

 That means your in-law’s personal property can be covered by a renter’s insurance policy, which can help to cover their belongings with personalized — or scheduled coverage — if need be.
 And as a homeowner, their extra insurance can help to extend your coverage beyond a typical homeowners policy.
 If someone living in your in-law suite damages the dwelling, and the loss is covered by an active renter’s policy, they’ll only have to cover the cost of the deductible.
 And equally important, your finances can be sheltered from covering the expense of the repairs, given that the damages are within the limits of the renters policy.